 There also is a great animation online — created by artists at NASA and at “USA Today” — that shows how world space agencies assembled the ISS piece by piece.
 It is well worth checking out.

 Based in Silicon Valley and Tulsa, OK, Tom Ewing is a patent attorney who instructs other attorneys internationally via the United Nations World International Patent Organization, or WIPO, in Geneva.
 He also is a columnist following world issues and science topics for aNewDomain.net.
-Follow +Thomas on Google+ or email him at [email protected]Tags: Downtime,Lifestyle,Technology
+Follow +Thomas on Google+ or email him at [email protected]Tags: Downtime,Tech Culture,Technology